 Power of Flaked Obsidian

 Minerals are naturally occurring, homogenous, solid materials of inorganic origin with definite chemical compositions (within limits) and ordered crystalline structures.
-But because obsidian is amorphous and has an indefinite composition, it is correctly classified as a mineraloid—a minerallike material that does not satisfy the definition of a mineral.
+Because obsidian is amorphous and has an indefinite composition, it is correctly classified as a mineraloid—a mineral-like material that does not satisfy the definition of a mineral.

 Depending upon how quickly it cools and solidifies, rhyolitic lava can form four types of rock, all with identical chemistries, but differing radically in appearance and physical properties.
 When intruded into existing rock formations where it cools slowly, rhyolitic magma crystallizes on a mineral-by-mineral basis to form coarse-grained, crystalline granite.